 "Empathy in Medicine" is a series of articles in the JAOA pertaining to teaching and measuring empathy in medical education and to the role of empathy in patient care and health outcomes.
 Articles in this section do not follow a unique format or guidelines.
 Research studies on empathy should follow the guidelines for original contributions, reviews of empathy in medicine should follow the guidelines for review articles, and so on.

 Articles in this section cover various biomedical topics of interest to osteopathic physicians, especially unique perspectives and hypotheses related to health care, career development, and the application of osteopathic manipulative treatment.
 Special communication manuscripts should be 2500 words with no more than 35 references and 3 tables or figures.

-A case report should follow the CARE guidelines and include the following: (1) a brief narrative abstract; (2) an introduction to the topic (eg, prevalence,
+Case reports should follow the CARE guidelines and include the following: (1) a brief narrative abstract; (2) an introduction to the topic (eg, prevalence,

 implications, differential diagnoses); (3) a description of the patient's presentation, medical history, treatments, and outcomes; (4) a

 discussion of the case in the context of relevant medical literature; and (5) a conclusion.
 Case reports should be 1500 words with no more than 20 references and 2 tables or figures.

 This section showcases medical conditions that osteopathic physicians encounter.
 "Clinical Images" is intended to provide meaningful learning opportunities but is not meant to be an outlet for case reports.